-- 1. Marsden Fund Council Award proposals will be assessed by the members of the Marsden Fund Council, rather than by disciplinary panels.
-The Marsden Fund Council is composed of top researchers from all ten of the Marsden panels, and as such the Council is well placed to assess interdisciplinary proposals. - 2.
+- Marsden Fund Council Award proposals will be assessed by the members of the Council, rather than by disciplinary panels.
+In addition to the Chair, the Council is composed of top researchers from all ten of the Marsden Fund panels, and as such the Council is well placed to assess interdisciplinary proposals. - 2.
 There is a one-stage proposal process.
 Applicants for this award are required to submit a Full Proposal at the February deadline.

 Proposals to this category will be assessed in two stages.
-In Stage 1, they will be triaged by the Marsden Fund Council.
-In May, Council will select a number of proposals to go forward to Stage 2.
-These will be assessed by international referees.
+In Stage 1, they will be triaged by the Council.
+In May, Council will select proposals to go forward to Stage 2.
+These will be assessed by expert international referees.
 Applicants will have the opportunity to respond to referee reports.

-NEW for 2020: Following submission of applicant responses, the Council may have specific questions about various aspects of the research.
+Following submission of applicant responses, the Council may have specific questions about various aspects of the research.
 If so, there is a possibility that some of the Council representatives may wish to conduct a brief video interview with one or more of the PIs on the proposal, to address any questions that Council may have.
 If this is the case, the Marsden Fund administration will contact applicants to arrange a convenient time.
 The timeframe for this is likely to be early October.

-A final decision will then be made in October by the Marsden Fund Council.
+A final decision will then be made in October by the Council.